forestgrape/coronavirus/5_epidemiological/transmission.md

 ## Proposal of a Dry Form Transmission for Coronaviruses

-> Explorative

 > That's the chapter this page started.

-> Updates with evidence from spread patterns observed for SARS-CoV-2 in work.

 ### Summary Dry Form Transmission